tarwn/lessthandot-hugo/blogs/content/posts/2013-03-03-column-name-or-number-of.md

 This time there was no error

-Let&#8217;s do another experiment, create the table again
+Let's do another experiment, create the table again

 sql
 CREATE TABLE #temp (id int, id2 int)